17 free (or very cheap) ways to bring kids joy indoors

 - Draw along with Rob Biddulph.
-The children's book author and illustrator posts a draw-along video on YouTube every Tuesday and Thursday (you can watch them any day).
+The children's book author and illustrator posts a draw-along videos on YouTube.
 Also check out the BookTrust for more tutorials from illustrators, including Lydia Monks and Ed Vere.

 - Cosmic kids' yoga.
 Get kids practising their downward dog with these brilliant 10-minute yoga classes with themes such as Frozen and Minecraft.

 - Train with The Ballet Coach.
-English National Ballet School-trained dancer Sarah Du-Feu is streaming brilliant lessons on YouTube, suitable from age three to right up to adult.
+English National Ballet School-trained dancer Sarah Du-Feu posts brilliant lessons on YouTube, suitable from age three to right up to adult.

 - Get cosy and listen to a story.
 We also like Storyline Online, where you can listen to a host of famous faces reading storybooks, from Rami Malek to Oprah Winfrey, but most importantly, "ANNA FROM FROZEN!!!"
 Watch on YouTube.

 - Learn indoor (yes, indoor) cycle skills.
 Even if you can't get outside, British Cycling has a host of balance-boosting activities to do anytime, anywhere – no bike needed.
 Scroll through for games such as 'twist and pass' and 'swipe and swap'.